 This is why some people on the radio sound like they’re doing an impersonation of God.
 When you get really close to a mic, like within 5 inches, it will start getting fairly boomy (yeah, that’s a technical term).
 It’s not always bad, but you’ll want to be aware of it.

 Along with this power comes the responsibility of controlling your plosives.
 Plosives are sounds that move a lot of air like Ps, Ts, and Bs.
 If you find that your speaking sounds like Justin Bieber trying to beatbox, you’ll want to get a pop filter.
-Any pop filter will work so don’t spend a lot of money on
+Any pop filter will work so don’t spend a lot of money on one, unless you just really want to.

 So, knowing all of that, you will probably find that staying about 7-10 inches from the mic will get you the best results.
 If your voice sounds thin, you can move a little closer.